 Trail to Bonete

 With 12 km of extension + 2km from the bus stop or parking lot in Borrifos to its beginning, Bonete trail takes about 4 to 6 hours to be completed.

 Although the difficulty level of the trail is considered high, there aren’t many obstacles.
 It is well demarcated and it has handrails in some parts, bridges and signs in Portuguese and in English.
 The difficulty ends up being related to the distance itself and some climbs.

 Don’t worry!
 You will be more than rewarded by the three waterfalls on the way: Waterfall of Laje, Waterfall of Areado and Waterfall of Saquinho.

 It took us 5:30h to go from Bonete to the bus stop in Borrifos, but we took a break to eat and stay for a while at Laje Waterfall, which is the best waterfall for swimming and even has a natural toboggan.

 Tips to the Bonete’s trail

 - To make the most of the trail, start it in the morning and walk respecting your rhythm, stopping to take photos, admire the monkeys and butterflies on the way, take a rest when needed and a delicious bath in the waterfall.
 If you don’t have much experience, it is not recommended starting the trail after 13pm.

 - Take a snack to eat on the way.
 If you choose to return from Bonete trail and take the bus to the center of Ilhabela afterwards, it is worth taking an extra snack to eat at the end of the journey.
 That way, if the bus takes a while to arrive, you won’t be hungry.

 - The repellent will be a great companion throughout the trip, but to make your trail even easier, wear long pants and a long-sleeved shirt.
 We recommend the Zero Rules model by Columbia Sportswear, which, in addition to having sun protection, gives off a sensation of freshness when the fabric comes into contact with sweat from the body due to the Omni-Freeze technology.

-- It is recommended to use trail boots with heel protection.
+- It is recommended to wear hiking boots for ankle protection.